php-actions/phpunit/README.md

 Please note the version number specified within your Action configuration must match your `composer.json` major version number.
 For example, if your composer.json requires `phpunit/phpunit 8.5.8`, you must use the `version: 8.5.8` input, as major versions of PHPUnit are incompatible with each other.

-If you require a specific version that is not compatible with Github Actions for some reason, please make a request in the [Github issue tracker](https://github.com/php-actions/phpunit/issues).
+If you require a specific version that is not compatible with Github Actions for some reason, please make a request in the [Github issue tracker][issues].

 Github Actions releases
 -----------------------